traefik/traefik-helm-chart/README.md

 If you want to contribute to this chart, please read the [Contributing Guide](./CONTRIBUTING.md).

-Thanks to all the people who already contributed!
+Thanks to all the people who have already contributed!

 <a href="https://github.com/traefik/traefik-helm-chart/graphs/contributors">
   <img src="https://contributors-img.web.app/image?repo=traefik/traefik-helm-chart" />